VazkiiMods/faq/README.md

 **A:** We have a bot that automatically removes messages with banned words.
 YAGPDB.xyz should automatically DM you with what triggered the removal.
 Warnings expire after 12 hours, and you need to get a very large amount of them to get kicked, so don't worry about it.

 **Q: Why was I banned?
 Can I appeal it?**
-**A:** The Vazkii's Mods discord server is an LGBT+ and general minority, friendly space.
+**A:** The Vazkii's Mods discord server is an LGBT+ and minority-friendly space.
 In order to keep it as such, problematic people are banned when noticed.
 There's currently no direct means to appeal your ban, but if you believe you understand why it was you were banned, and you're willing to better yourself, feel free to get in contact.

 **Q: Why is Kamefrede such a jerk?**
 **A:** Kamefrede is our local `#general` shitposter and should never be taken seriously. (for real he's a good person he means no harm)